 As the fibrous plaque languishes within the penis it begins to harden further as the body sends calcium to try and heal what it perceives as a vulnerability or injury.
 As that calcium builds up within the existing deposit of fibrous plaque, the erect curative often gets even worse and you can actually feel parts of the hard distortion of penile tissue with your fingers.
 While calcified plaque is a hard surface to the touch its actually a fairly brittle chemical structure.
 This condition sets up for the worst possible outcome of Peyronie’s disease.

 Scar Tissue: Bent Nail Syndrome

-Eventually, most often either through intensive masturbation or a varied position during intercourse – a portion of the built-up calcified plaque in your penis will “break” or crack: we’ve even had patients recalling hearing a noticeable “popping” sound when it occurred.
+Eventually, most often either through intensive masturbation or a varied position during intercourse – a portion of the built-up calcified plaque in your penis will “break” or crack.
+We’ve even had patients recalling hearing a noticeable “popping” sound when it happened.
 It’s essentially the inevitable destiny of the bent nail – sooner or later?
-Its going to get bent completely sideways.
+It’s going to get bent completely sideways.

 When this occurs?

-Repeated injury of the penis doesn’t just lead to Peyronie’s Disease – it also can result in Erectile Dysfunction.
-Erectile dysfunction is a common symptom of Peyronie’s Disease.
-When your penis develops curvature it becomes harder to induce and maintain an erection.
+Repeated injury of the penis doesn’t just lead to Peyronie’s disease – it also can result in Erectile Dysfunction.
+Erectile dysfunction is a common symptom of Peyronie’s disease.
+When your penis develops curvature it becomes harder to get and keep an erection.
 On top of that the pain that results from an erection in a curved penis is horrendous.
 Unfortunately, sometimes this pain can be passed along to your partner if you do not get your penile trauma assessed immediately.